Schedule an Appointment with our ExpertsBook Now

 Redox signaling is one of the processes by which cells send and receive chemical instructions from each other.
 This enables the cells to work together, making complex physiological phenomena like movement, vision, digestion, etc., possible.
 Redox signaling is so vital to our being that if it gets disrupted, many of our physiological processes would start falling almost immediately.
 Redox signaling molecules are produced within every cell in our body and act either as cellular activators (reduced species, or RS) or cellular messengers (reactive oxidative species, or ROS).

-Cellular Activators (Reduced Species or RS)
+Cellular Activator (Reduced Species or RS)

 Let's have the same exercise again.
 In the word "Reduced Species," "reduced" denotes the state of the activator.
 This "reduced" state of this species helps in "activating" antioxidants.
 While the word "species" denotes the variety of molecules that "activate" antioxidants, the activator molecules carry the messages that tell your cells to activate antioxidants stored in your body.
-Please note that no amount of additional antioxidant, whether natural or supplemented, can produce the desired effect unless "activated."
+Please note that no amount of additional antioxidants, whether natural or supplemented, can produce the desired effect unless "activated."
 Antioxidants are chemicals (both naturally occurring and man-made) that keep free radicals in check.
 Free radicals are positively charged and chemically unstable particles that are in dire need to bind themselves to anything they lay their hands on by stealing an electron.
 This is bad for biological systems such as ourselves, as free radicals can enter our cells and randomly bind to any biomolecule, causing oxidation.
 In an ideal scenario, a cell should be able to produce enough cellular activators, or RS, to "activate" sufficient antioxidants to neutralize free radicals.
 An absence of this would lead to oxidative stress or cellular damage.
 Depending upon which cell is compromised and how high the damage is, the result could be any ailment ranging from mild inflammation to even cancer (in the case of a compromise to the genetic structure).

 Cellular Messengers (Reactive Oxidative Species or ROS)